 Students are required to take five core courses, six tutorials and one elective by the end of their second year.

 Molecules to Systems (M2S): a broad based survey course designed for first year graduate students to obtain broad exposure to a variety of scientific approaches and research in a wide variety of scientific disciplines related to biomedicine.
 It is divided into five modules with approximately twenty faculty lecturers.

-Ethics in Scientific Research: discussion based course on key ethical issues in scientific research.
+Responsible Conduct in Scientific Research: discussion based course on key ethical issues in scientific research.